uguraksoyca/VideoGames/README.md

 # VideoGameSalesAnalysis

+#SQL ANALYSIS
-In this code I used games, videogamessales, developers and publishers excel files. <br> You can import this files to an SQL database. <br>
+In this code I used games, videogamessales, developers and publishers excel files. <br> You can import this files to an SQL database.
+I created these excel files based on total sales. <br>

 ### select games table <br>